Assets Hiding In Plain Sight

 August 22, 2024

 The small airspace hovers above two self-contained flats and a restaurant.
 It is believed the hammer price at the auction will surpass the guide price of £10,000.
-Adjacent properties are in the process of redevelopment, with one adding an extra storey, and another two doors dow holding permission for expansion.
-The plot’s value, considering its location and the ongoing developments in the neighbourhood is high.
+Adjacent properties are in the process of redevelopment, with one adding an extra storey, and another two doors down holding permission for expansion.
+The plot’s value, considering its location and the ongoing developments in the neighborhood, is high.

 The freeholder is willing to grant “landlord’s consent to develop” on top of the flat below, paving the way for potential future construction.
-In London, the remnants of the feudal system remain, but the stage is set.
+In London, the remnants of the feudal system remain, but the stage is set for a new era of air rights utilization.

 The industry sees this as a cost-effective avenue for realizing housing dreams in locations where flat prices average over £600,000 (~$750,000).
-The market is still illiquid and requires a solution for hosting and transacting air rights and airspace.
+The market is still illiquid and requires a solution for hosting and transacting air rights.

-The concept of selling and renting airspace is gaining traction in the US and the UK.
-In London, the developments often occur when freeholders see it as a preferable option if roof repairs are needed, to kill two birds with one stone.
+The concept of selling and renting airspace is gaining traction in both the US and the UK.
+In London, these developments often occur when freeholders see it as a preferable option if roof repairs are needed, providing an opportunity to fund repairs through air rights sales.

 The growing demand for housing is driving interest in air rights opportunities.
-As mortgage rates decline, people are increasingly exploring possibilities, driving a shift in the real estate landscape.
-London freeholders are now actively looking for ways to utilise their air rights and improve returns.
+As mortgage rates decline, more property owners are exploring air rights monetization, transforming the real estate landscape.

 Tishman Speyer, the developer behind The Spiral in New York started their project in April 2014 when it was dubbed the Hudson Spire.
 Tishman Speyer acquired the site for $438 million.